 First licensed as KN8RMO in Champion, OH in 1960.
 Received General license K8RMO in 1961.
 Moved to CA in 1970 and received W6NRJ, a SK's call.
-Having given up on a return to the West Coast, in 2011 received W3NRJ for MD on the East Coast.
+Giving up on a return to the West Coast, in 2011 received W3NRJ for MD on the East Coast.

-I am indebted to my Elmer, W8RZK, Joe, (SK) for his many hours of patient instruction and practical advice during my pre-Novice and Novice/early General days when in high school.
+I am indebted to my Elmer, W8RZK, Joe, (SK) for his many hours of patient instruction and practical advice during my pre-Novice and Novice/early General days when I was in high school.
 His time investment with me during many evenings in his basement shack lead to a life-long hobby and a technical career.
-Joe "Elmer-ed" numerous young hams in my community where I grew up.
-All of us were amazed to watch him climb his tower to work on his Cubical Quad.
+Joe "Elmer-ed" numerous young hams in my community, All of us were amazed to watch Joe climb his tower to work on his Cubical Quad.

-I am now retired after 31 years in high technology business and, previous to that, a few years in Broadcasting,
+I am now retired after 31 years in high technology businesses, and, previous to that, a couple years in Broadcasting,

 Beyond ham radio I enjoy gardening, time sharing, cruising, and the company of my XYL and grown up kids.
 My ham hours are spent experimenting with wire antennas and chasing HF DX as I approach my goal of 300 "countries" worked and confirmed--all with wires.
 Along with longtime ham friend, N6KD, I have enjoyed DXPedtion holidays to the Caribbean, operating as PJ2/W6NRJ, KP2/W6NRJ, and ZF2LJ.

 TNX for reading, and CU on the bands...
 73, Jim W3NRJ

 One pole plus several trees support the 540' Loop Skywire